 Cons

 As far as incentive-based models go, the profit-sharing structure is among the most popular.
 In this case, you have a model that is largely focused on the outcome of the work, with service providers being rewarded for increasing the overall value of the client company.
-There are myriads of profit-sharing structures, and being able to determine what works best for both the parties is one of the major benefits of this model.

 Pros